 We recommend physically putting your goals somewhere where you can see them on a daily basis.
 This can act to keep your compass pointed in the right direction and help with discipline on the hardest of training weeks.
 Telling your friends and family about your goals is also a great way to help with accountability through social support.

-Ensure that you’re using regular intervals to check in and gauge progress.
+Ensure that you’re using regular intervals to check in and gauge progress to stay motivated.
 Always (re-)evaluate your gaps and adjust priorities and action plans as needed.
 We recommend doing this every 3 months or so.
 No plan should be set in stone!

 Lastly, your goal setting plan can be a great tool to go over and refine with your coach.
 At Vital, we find it much easier to coach athletes and create training plans when their goals are more clearly outlined in the short- and long-term.